muratk3n/thirdwave/en/README.md

 Britain's playthings in a Great Game Part II (albeit with less "great" actors such as UK).
-They are being used to bother / disturb the Russia, EU, Greece, even Cyprus for the fear that if things calmed down the UK bases there would be called into question.
+They are being used to bother / disturb the Russia, EU, Greece, even Cyprus for the fear that if things calmed down there the local UK bases would be called into question.
 Interesting theory.

 ---